onedr0p/cluster-template/README.md

 ### 🌐 [Post installation] DNS

->DRAFTING NOTE: 'Public' and 'home' DNS terminology adpoted as it seems more apt than 'external' and 'internal' (e.g. "internal DNS" often means internal to the cluster).

 #### Public DNS

 The `external-dns` application created in the `networking` namespace will handle creating public DNS records.
 By default, `echo-server` and the `flux-webhook` are the only subdomains reachable from the public internet.
 In order to make additional applications public you must set set the correct ingress class name and ingress annotations like in the HelmRelease for `echo-server`.